Investigative Framework

 • Preventatives stop working - a treatment targeting one layer may lose effectiveness when a different layer becomes dominant

-Baseline load reflects the cumulative physiological burden your system carries - and determines how close you are to your threshold at any moment.
+Baseline load is the cumulative burden carried into every day - and it determines how close you already are to threshold.

 Baseline load is not a single variable.
 It reflects overlapping systems - not isolated inputs.